Luzkix/einkBtcPriceChecker_Java/README.md

 ### Java Spring Boot version
 - Probably overkill, the goal was to practice Java and Spring Boot + Thymeleaf templates.
 Result is a Server-Side rendered web page, which is being auto-refreshed every x seconds.
 The project is hosted on my home NAS server.
+- Github page with source code of the application can be found here: https://github.com/Luzkix/einkBtcPriceChecker_Java

 ### DB SETUP
 - create Postgres DB (e.g. named "eink_btc_price_checker") with DB schema "btc"